Roger Chudeau: Politics

 Chudeau became a member of the Rally for the Republic in 1988 and its successor parties including The Republicans.
 He was close to François Fillon during his time as Prime Minister and in the Cabinet of François Fillon he became Fillon's advisor on education.
 Following the defeat of Fillon during the 2017 French presidential election, he briefly retired from politics before joining the National Rally in 2021.

 Ahead of the 2022 French legislative election, he contested the seat of Loir-et-Cher's 2nd constituency which was held by former Republicans politician Guillaume Peltier who had defected to Reconquête.
 Chudeau was successful at winning the seat in the second round.

+During the 2024 French legislative election Chudeau made comments that dual nationals (specifically Najat Vallaud-Belkacem) should not hold ministerial posts.
+For these comments Marine Le Pen disavowed the idea that of restricting ministerial posts on basis of dual nationality and added that Chudeau's comments were contrary to the RN's programme.